loveencounterflow/FLOWMATIC/documentation/new-README.md

 ———————————————————————————————————————————————————————————————————————————————
 ```

-We can capture the fact that light can never be on when the plug is not inserted:
+We can capture the fact that the light can never be on when the plug is not inserted:

 ```
 ———————————————————————————————————————————————————————————————————————————————
-/rules[4]             premise               /apps/blink/plug/:loose
+/rules[4]             premise               /apps/blink/plug/:unplugged
 /rules[4]             effect                /apps/blink/light/:off
 ———————————————————————————————————————————————————————————————————————————————
 ```